agentbillwilson/seeds/README.md

     seeds [-start time] [duration] [count]

-seeds calculates when a Farming seed in Old School RuneScape with the given tick duration and number of ticks will be grown to completion.
-If the -start flag is specified, a planting time can be specified in the form e.g.
+seeds calculates when a Farming seed in Old School RuneScape with the given tick duration (e.g. 160m) and number of ticks will be grown to completion.
+Planting time can be specified with the -start flag (e.g. Jan 2 15:04 2006);
-Jan 2 15:04 2006; otherwise, seeds will use the current time for planting.
+otherwise, seeds will use the current time for planting.